shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Compatible formats

-Xandr technology is compatible with the following types of formats:
+Microsoft Advertising technology is compatible with the following types of formats:

 - Display creatives
 - Rich media creatives (javascript + images)